gasparka/thesis/docs/2_pyha.rst

 DSP systems are commonly described in floating-point arithmetic, which are supported by all conventional programming languages.
 Floating-point arithmetic can also be used in RTL languages, but the problem is high resource usage :cite:`fixvsfp`.
-Alternative is to use fixed-point numbers, that work with integer arithmetic.
+The alternative is to use fixed-point numbers, that work with integer arithmetic.
 Another benefit of fixed-point numbers is that they can map to FPGA DSP blocks, thus providing higher clocks speed and reduced resource use [#floatdsp]_.

-Common workflow is to experiment and write model using the floating-point arithmetic, then convert to fixed-point for hardware implementation.
+The common workflow is to experiment and write model using the floating-point arithmetic, then convert to fixed-point for hardware implementation.
 In this work Pyha has been designed to simplify the conversion and equivalence testing operations.